What’s the problem?

 What's the suggested solution?

 The proposed work renourishes the dune to fill the gaps and rebuild the dune at the eastern side.
 The renourishment will use sand similar in colour and size to existing sand, which will be covered by a biodegradable coir matting.
-This will then be overlaid with topsoil and planted with Fascicularia bicolor, which matches the existing vegetation along the dune.
+This will then be overlaid with topsoil and replanted using non-invasive local plant species as much as we can, whatever we use needs good dune-binding properties.
+Natural England are requesting that the restored sand dune sections are planted with native species, rather than the non-native Fascicularia bicolor.
 A new ramp about 22 m long by 3.7 m wide will be constructed on the eastern side for vehicles to launch boats.
 A boardwalk will be installed at the western end of beach (highlighted in orange above) to provide easy access for the public and to protect the dune from erosion.
 The new dune will blend into the surroundings and will not significantly change how it looks.

 What’s the likely impact?